keboola/wr-slack/README.md

 The following parameters are required:

-- `#token` - Workspace token obtained when the application is installed
+- `#token` - Workspace token obtained when the application is installed into Slack workspace
 - `channel` - Channel to send the messages to, e.g. `#my-channel` or `@some-person`

 At least one table has to be provided on input mapping and it must have one or two columns.
 If present, the second